 The Overview tab shows the overall status of your virtual environment, and highlights various objects that need further exploration.
-You can select to view all or specific domains in your virtual environment, by clicking the All, VMware, Hyper-V, or OpenStack button, respectively, located on the top right corner of the tab.
+You can select to view all or specific domains in your virtual environment, by clicking the All, VMware, or Hyper-V button, respectively, located on the top right corner of the tab.
 The Overview tab includes the following views:

 - Overall Environment Summary.
 Provides a summary of your virtual environment. - Monitoring.
 Highlights the alarms that need immediate attention, for each monitored domain.
 Drill down into the available links, to review the alarms in more detail. - Virtual Machine Health.
 Provides a list of virtual machine with the lowest health score in your environment.
-To investigate the potential problems affecting the health of a resource, click the virtual machine name or the performance icon. - Plan.
-Provides a list of projections about when and what additional resources may be required to support the existing and planned deployments.
-Click any virtual object to drill down and explore that object in more detail.
+To investigate the potential problems affecting the health of a resource, click the virtual machine name or the performance icon. - Top Allocated Costs by resource Last 7 Days.
+Provides a list of the top allocated costs by resource within the last 7 days. - Tune.

-- Tune.
 Provides a list of suggestions for making your virtual environment more efficient.
-Clicking the Fix Now link opens the Optimizer Main View dashboard, which allows you to optimize your environment, as necessary. - Machine Connectivity.
-Shows the connectivity state of machines protected and replicated on the monitored Rapid Recovery core.
-It also shows connectivity for data on recovery points-only machine. - Top 6 Repositories with Least Days Remaining.
+Clicking the Fix Now link opens the Optimizer Main View dashboard, which allows you to optimize your environment, as necessary.

+- Rapid Recovery/VEEAM.
+Provides an overview about the protected and unprotected virtual machines in the monitored environment. - Rapid Recovery Protected Machine Connectivity. - Protected Machines.
+Shows the connectivity state of machines protected on the monitored Rapid Recovery core. - Replicated Machines.
+Shows the connectivity state of machines replicated on the monitored Rapid Recovery core. - Top 6 Repositories with Least Days Remaining.
 Shows the top six repositories with the least days remaining on the monitored Rapid Recovery core.
 Drill down into the server names, to navigate to the Protection > Repositories Capacity Planning dashboard. - Unprotected Machines.
 Shows the amount of unprotected machines.
 Drill down into the unprotected machines, to navigate to the Protection > Protected Status dashboard. - Core Servers.
 Lists the monitored Rapid Recovery Core Servers.
-Drill down into the server names, to navigate to the Protection > Rapid Recovery Infrastructure dashboard.
+Drill down into the server names, to navigate to the Protection > Rapid Recovery Infrastructure dashboard. - VEEAM Protected VMs Overview. - Protected VMs/Restore Points.
+Shows the number of protected VMs (backed up or replicated), number of restore points available, source VM size, full and incremental backup size, and successful backup sessions ratio on the monitored VEEAM Backup Server. - Top 6 Repositories with Least Days Remaining.
+Shows the top six repositories with the least days remaining on the monitored Rapid Recovery core.
+Drill down into the server names, to navigate to the Protection > Repositories Capacity Planning dashboard. - Unprotected Machines.
+Shows the amount of unprotected machines.
+Drill down into the unprotected machines, to navigate to the Protection > Protected Status dashboard. - Backup Servers.
+Lists the Backup Servers in VEEAM Infrastructure.
+Drill down into the server names, to navigate to the Protection > VEEAM Infrastructure dashboard.